ZupIT/beagle-docs/content/en/get-started/using-beagle/web/angular.md

 The code above creates a JSON with two for the components `container` and `text`.
 {{% /alert %}}

-After creating your JSON, open the file `beagle.module.ts` generated in the previous step, in baseUrl enter the path of the remote JSON, we will use the path: http://usebeagle.io.s3-website-sa-east-1.amazonaws.com/start/.
+After creating your JSON, open the file `beagle.module.ts` generated in the previous step, and enter the remote JSON path as http://usebeagle.io.s3-website-sa-east-1.amazonaws.com/start/ in the baseUrl

 ```text
 import { BeagleModule } from '@zup-it/beagle-angular'